 - Plan the journey and leave loads of time for the unexpected

-- Plan a relaxing evening the night before and go to bed early, so that I can be as rested possible
+- Plan a relaxing evening the night before and go to bed early, so that I can be as rested as possible

 Mentally rehearse the interview will help you overcome interview anxiety

-This is the same technique I mention in How To Prepare For Your First Day At Work.
+This is the same technique I mentioned in How To Prepare For Your First Day At Work.
 Once you have done the interview prep, get yourself in a quiet space, take a few deep breaths and close your eyes.

 Imagine it is the day of the interview.
 See yourself waking up, getting up, and getting ready for the interview.
 Go through this in details.
 What are you having for breakfast?
 Are you reading your prep notes again to make sure everything is fresh in your mind?
 Are you going to practice gratitude, meditate or exercise?